-- has consideration been given to the reduction in the production of material waste including unnecessary packaging? - has the re-use, repair and recycling of materials, including organic waste been considered? - · is waste being disposed in a safe and responsible way? - is the procurement of products made in accordance with the principle of using material in a sustainable way, where possible? - has consideration been given to maximising the proportion of paper used from sustainable sources and recycled materials? - has consideration been given to offering electronic communication as an alternative to paper for those who are suitably equipped?
+- Has consideration been given to the reduction in the production of material waste including unnecessary packaging? - · Has the re-use, repair and recycling of materials been considered? - Can food wastes be sent for composting or anaerobic digestion? - Is waste being disposed in a safe and responsible way? - Are sustainable products considered during the procurement process?
+For example, has consideration been given to maximising the proportion of paper used from sustainable sources and recycled materials? - Has consideration been given to offering electronic communication as an alternative to paper for those who are suitably equipped?

-Building and land
+Building and Land

-- has consideration been given to the effective use of the church premises in planning activities and scheduling groups? - have the whole life costs of materials been considered when repairing, altering or rebuilding premises? - has the environmental impact of any future plans been considered? - do current and proposed activities comply with all relevant building regulations?
+- Has consideration been given to the effective use of the church premises in planning activities and scheduling groups? - Have the whole life costs of materials been considered when repairing, altering or rebuilding premises? - Have eco-ethical energy usage, waste management and procurement been considered when planning building projects?